blacklightpy/vaultofknowledge/The History of Oppression of Jews.md

 > ## Protection and Persecution under Islam
 > - From the 9th century onwards, the medieval Islamic world imposed "dhimmi" or "protected" status on Christian and Jewish minorities.
 Nevertheless, Jews were granted more freedom to practise their religion in the Muslim world than they were in Christian Europe.
 > - Jewish communities in Spain thrived under tolerant Muslim rule during the Spanish Golden Age and Cordova became a centre of Jewish culture.
+> - This period was called golden age of Jewish culture in Spain, and it started from the Muslim conquest of Iberia in 711 by the Ummayad Caliphate, and further in 912, during the rule of Abd al-Rahman II and the establishment of the Caliphate of Cordova.
-> - All these incidents were under the Almoravid Dynasty / Almohad Caliphate in North Africa
+> - All the following incidents were under the Almoravid Dynasty / Almohad Caliphate in North Africa
-> 	- But when Almoravids entered North Africa, they started pogroms against the Jews of Cordova in 1011 and Granada massacre in 1066.
+> 	- When Almoravids entered North Africa, they started pogroms against the Jews of Cordova in 1011 and Granada massacre in 1066.
 Later by 1147 they formed the Almohad Caliphate formed and started treating the dhimmis harshly.
 > 	- Faced with death or conversion, many fled.
 Some went to more tolerant Muslim nations, while others went northward to growing Christian kingdoms.
 > 	- Destruction of Synagogues were ordered in Egypt, Syria, Iraq and Yemen in the Middle Ages.
 > 	- 6,000 Jews were killed by a Muslim mob during the 1033 Fez (Morocco) massacre.